Deployment orchestrator

 Runtime state

 Each step reads and updates the deployment runtime state.
-Runtime state carries target partition paths, selected operating system metadata, driver-pack strategy, firmware update paths, Autopilot staging details, pre-OOBE script paths, completed steps, and final artifact locations.
+Runtime state carries target partition paths, selected operating system metadata, OOBE defaults, driver-pack strategy, firmware update paths, Autopilot provisioning details, pre-OOBE script paths, completed steps, and final artifact locations.

 Offline Windows staging